Infinite Banking vs Velocity Banking: Which One Actually Builds Wealth?

 Conclusion

-Both infinite banking and velocity banking represent sophisticated alternatives to conventional financial advice, but they serve fundamentally different purposes and require different skill sets to implement successfully.
+Here’s the reality: infinite banking and velocity banking both reject conventional financial advice, but that’s where the overlap stops.
+They serve fundamentally different purposes, attract different types of people, and require completely different skill sets to pull off successfully.

 Infinite banking excels as a long-term wealth building strategy that provides tax advantages, guaranteed growth, asset protection, and estate planning benefits.
 It works best for individuals with stable income who can commit to consistent premium payments and want to build a lasting financial legacy.